0

 The review included studies showing stress-related changes in DNA methylation patterns, which are the markers used to calculate "epigenetic clocks."
 High chronic stress consistently correlated with older biological age compared to chronological age.

-7. Stress-related aging increases risk of chronic disease
+7. Stress-related aging is associated with elevated risk for chronic disease

-The biological changes above increase the risk for:
+The biological changes above are associated with elevated risk for:

 • cardiovascular disease